The Restructuring Review: United Kingdom - England & Wales

 ii Market trends in restructuring procedures and techniques employed during this period

-The results in the Insolvency Service's Insolvency Statistics report for January to March 2020 show company insolvencies continued to be driven by the volume of CVLs (2,708 CVLs in 1Q20), though the total number of company insolvencies in 1Q20 decreased by 8.5 per cent when compared with the previous quarter and the same quarter in the previous year.
-The breakdown by industry reveals that the construction industry grouping saw the largest increase in underlying insolvencies in 2019 (with 3,198 insolvencies), followed by the wholesale and retail trade; repair of vehicles' industry grouping (with 2,442 insolvencies), and the accommodation and food services grouping (with 2,307 insolvencies).
-Restructuring and insolvency professionals in the UK anticipate that a lengthy shutdown of the global economy because of the covid-19 pandemic will result in significant numbers of insolvencies across a variety of industry sectors.
+The results in the Insolvency Service's Insolvency Statistics report for January to March 2021 show company insolvencies continued to remain lower than pre-pandemic levels.
+The total number of company insolvencies in England and Wales decreased in the first quarter of 2021 by 22 per cent (with 2,384 insolvencies) when compared with the previous quarter.
+Similarly, when compared to the previous quarter, the total number of CVLs decreased by 18 per cent (2,047 CVLs in 1Q21).
+These figures may appear surprising, as many restructuring and insolvency professionals in the UK had anticipated that a lengthy shutdown of the global economy as a result of the covid-19 pandemic would have resulted in significant numbers of insolvencies across a variety of industry sectors.

 i Secured creditors and the balance of power

 The approach of the UK's legal system to the insolvency of troubled businesses is, in part, a product of the secured credit markets in which it developed.
 The comprehensive security available to lenders in the UK and the rights afforded to them in the event of insolvency go some way to explaining the conventional categorisation of the UK as a creditor-friendly jurisdiction, as opposed to one generally regarded as favouring debtors, such as the United States.